charissehung/charissehung.github.io/_posts/2021-04-30-Exploring-Spectral-Clustering.md

 True
 ```

 We can see that the similarity matrix is symmetric.
 This means A[i, j] equals A[j, i] for all i, j.
-This is expected because the distance between the ith and jth points is equal to the distrance between the jth and ith points.
+This is expected because the distance between the ith and jth points is equal to the distance between the jth and ith points.

 ## Part B: The Binary Norm Cut Objective